 Timeline and levels of canonicity

 The "Giuseppi Sims" series spans four games that form a loose timeline that you can piece together.
-Here is our understanding of how it goes, and how each game connects with the others, and with particular focus on Giuseppi's role in them.
+While mostly being consistent, a few things seem to have been retconned along the way, and last two games get a bit weird.
+Here is our understanding of the timeline and how each game connects with the others, with particular focus on Giuseppi's role.

 Bustin' Out is happening in the summer of 2003.
 We know this because the main character is going to Uncle Hayseed's farm for the summer, and because the game is happening in the then-present.
 Also, The Urbz is happening one year after, which we know to be the year 2004.

 During the events of Bustin' Out, Giuseppi is a burglar.
 Near the end of the game, the player character catches him robbing Uncle Hayseed and doing something nefarious with a guillotine.

 In The Urbz, you can go back in time to December 2, 2003 and find your old self of Bustin' Out repairing the tractor of Uncle Hayseed.
 This breaks a few things, because repairing the tractor is a task that is given to you (and that is only possible to do) at the very beginning of the game - which would mark the beginning of summer.
 Even if we imagine that fixing the tractor happened multiple times during the course of the player character's stay at Uncle Hayseed's farm (even though it only is shown happening in-game once), it would need to be before the player character's departure, which canonically happened at the end of summer.
 However, the time machine was set to December.

 Our explanation for this incongruence is that Bustin' Out was released in December, more specifically on December 16 - maybe December 2 is when it went gold and was ready to ship, and this date is important to the developers, leading to this Easter egg.